Jake Kavanagh

 Responding to the pressures of rising sea levels and increasing leisure traffic, the Channel Island of Guernsey has adopted an ambitious port improvement plan.

-With 1,200km of coastline, 1,500 islands, and a thriving entrepreneurial spirit, Estonia has built a marine industry that punches above its weight.
-From autonomous vessels and smart battery systems to floating marina infrastructure, the country is steering the maritime sector toward a greener, more connected future — and will showcase ...
+From autonomous vessels and smart battery systems to floating marina infrastructure, Estonia is steering the maritime sector toward a greener, more connected future

 New regulatory demands on marina operators have paved the way for a new generation of emissions-free forklifts for boat lifting and storage